Katherine Clark: 2013 special

+2014

+Clark ran for reelection and was unopposed in the general election.

+2016

+Clark ran for a third term and was unopposed in the general election.

+2018

+Clark ran for a fourth term and defeated Republican John Hugo in the general election, winning 75.9% of the vote.

+2020

+Clark ran for a fifth term and defeated Republican Caroline Colarusso in the general election, winning 74.3% of the vote.

+2022

+Clark ran for a sixth term and defeated Republican Caroline Colarusso for a second time in the general election, this time winning 74% of the vote.

+2024

+Clark ran unopposed, winning a seventh term in the U.S. House of Representatives.

+Electoral history

 Tenure

 Clark was sworn into office on December 12, 2013, and sits on the House Appropriations Committee.
 In a 2014 interview with The Boston Globe, she compared life in Washington to the television series House of Cards, saying "It's exactly like here, minus the murders."

 Clark was unopposed in her bid for a full term in 2014.

 In March 2015, Clark decided not to attend the speech by Israeli prime minister Benjamin Netanyahu before a joint session of Congress.
 She affirmed a commitment to maintaining and strengthening the relationship between the U.S. and Israel but noted that the invitation was offered without first consulting the Obama administration.
+In 2023, Clark voted to provide Israel with support following the Hamas attack on Israel.

 Clark has introduced legislation in response to Internet harassment, most notably resulting from the Gamergate controversy, and has advocated for more stringent enforcement of existing laws.
 After introducing legislation that would criminalize "swatting" (falsely reporting an ongoing critical incident to dispatch an emergency response), she was herself targeted by a false report of an active shooter at her home.

 In January 2017, Clark announced a boycott of Donald Trump's inauguration.
 She was part of a small group of House and Senate members who chose to boycott the ceremony.
 Her reason was her desire not to "normalize" Trump's promotion of "bigoted, misogynist, anti-Semitic, and racist claims."

+Clark voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.